amorychambers/ci-ms4-django/README.md

 ## Project Goals

 This is an e-commerce website for a fictional local coffee roasters that offers a variety of products and services, and encourages user interaction and repeat business by including social features and other benefits to registering for an account with the site.
-It focuses on making use of the Django framework to develop a full-stack website with a solid and user-friendly frontend, complete and facile backend integration, and that delivers a good experience for the user and site owner that meets the goals of both.
+It focuses on making use of the Django framework to develop a full-stack website that has a solid and user-friendly frontend, complete and facile backend integration, and that delivers a good experience for the user and site owner which meets the goals of both.

 ### User Goals